Things to do

 Details: This circuit walk begins at the picnic area and meanders through ironbark and spotted gum forest.
 While walking, look and listen for wildlife feeding on the flowers and leaves of the ironbark trees.

-When using these shared trails, pedestrians and cyclists must give way to horseriders using the same tracks and alert others when approaching them.
+When using shared trails, walkers and cyclists must give way to horseriders and alert others when approaching them.

 To help reduce your impact on our natural areas, please observe the following code of conduct: